mitchellnkeo/SCBC_App/BUGS_TO_FIX.md

 ## 🆕 Recently Fixed Issues

+### ✅ Event Card Time Layout Overflow
+**Fixed:** Current Session
+**Issue:** Date and time text was overflowing in event cards when displayed in card view, making text unreadable
+**Solution:**
+- Separated date and time into separate lines instead of concatenating them into one long string
+- Added proper flex styling with `flex: 1` and `numberOfLines={1}` to prevent overflow
+- Used consistent indentation with `marginLeft: 26` for time alignment
+- Applied fix to `AllEventsTab.tsx`, `PastEventsTab.tsx`, and `MyEventsTab.tsx`
+- Now displays cleanly with date on first line and time range on second line

 ### ✅ Event Card Time Display Issue
 **Fixed:** Current Session
 **Issue:** Event cards were displaying incorrect single times (e.g., "9:47pm") instead of proper time ranges (e.g., "11:00am-12:00pm")